Review score

 How to use or install

-Getting started is straightforward - here's the routine:
+Getting started is simple - here's the routine:

-- Hit the "GET IT ON GOOGLE PLAY STORE" button right here on this page to head straight to the app listing and install it (free, around 50-100 MB).
+- Hit the "GET IT ON GOOGLE PLAY STORE" button right here on this page to go straight to the app listing and install it (free, about 50-100 MB).

-- Open the app - grant storage permissions (for media access); it scans your device for videos.
+- Open the app and grant storage permissions (for media access); it scans your device for videos.

-- Browse files: Tap folders or use search to find videos; tap to play.
+- Browse files by tapping folders or using search to find videos; tap to play.

-- Load subtitles: Tap screen > subtitle icon; auto-detect or add external files (supports many formats).
+- Load subtitles by tapping the screen > subtitle icon; it can auto-detect or add external files (supports many formats).

-- Use extras: Enable kids lock (settings), hardware acceleration (HW+ decoder), multi-core decoding.
+- Use extras like enabling kids lock (found in settings), hardware acceleration (HW+ decoder), and multi-core decoding.

-- Handy tips: Download codec packs if needed for rare formats; use gestures for subtitle adjustments; go ad-free via in-app purchase if ads bother you.
+- Handy tips include downloading codec packs for rare formats when needed, using gestures to adjust subtitles, and going ad-free via an in-app purchase if ads bother you.

-Watch for: Ads can interrupt - skip them; grant only necessary permissions.
+Watch out: Ads may interrupt - skip them; grant only essential permissions.

-I'd rate it 4.3 out of 5 overall: excellent player with strong features, but ads hurt the experience.
-Grab it via the button above, load a video, and enjoy the smooth playback.
+MX Player remains one of the best local video players on Android in 2026 - perfect if you want powerful hardware acceleration, gesture controls, excellent subtitle support, and offline playback for your downloaded files.
+It's lightweight, format-friendly, and great for heavy video users.
+Not perfect (ads have become a significant pain point in the free version, with some quality concerns after ownership changes), but for pure playback performance?
+It still performs well.
+I'd rate it 4.3 out of 5 overall: an excellent player with strong features, although ads detract from the experience.
+Grab it via the button above, load a video, and enjoy smooth playback.
 What's your favorite local video player feature - gestures, subtitles, or hardware acceleration?
-Share below and happy watching!
+Share below, and happy watching!

 Specs & trust notes